 Up until the early 1800s, formal education was a privilege enjoyed almost exclusively by the upper classes.
 However, in the mid-1800s there was a drive for mass Christian education for those unable to afford a private one.
 St Ann’s School is one of thousands of church schools that still thrives today as a result of the church taking the initiative and seeking to improve the educational standards of the nation.

 Located a stones throw from each other, St Ann’s Church and School have always maintained a very closerelationship, with an inextricable link between the communities of church and school.
 Moreover, there is a shared ethos, atmosphere and set of values, which are firmly rooted in the Christian faith.

 A strong partnership exists with the aim of augmenting the spiritual life and development of the school as a whole.
 This includes collaboration on the themes and content of school assemblies, as well as a monthly ‘praise assembly’ held at the church.
-In addition, St Ann’s Church hosts the annual ‘South Tottenham Schools Festival’, which brings together fifteen schools over the course of a week, to enjoy an exciting and thought provoking mix of drama, music, praise and worship.

 The mutually supportive relationship between Church and School is valued by parents, teachers and pupils alike, as a means of enriching the life of the community and adding spiritual depth to the children’s education.

 For more information about St Ann’s Church, please visit: